xonsh/xontrib-mpl/README.md

 ```
 Examples: https://youtu.be/uaje5I22kgE?t=1362

-## Note!
+## Day to day usage

-We recommend to use [xontrib-jupyter](https://github.com/xonsh/xontrib-jupyter) that could be used both in web-based Jupyter Notebook and in terminal with Euporia.
+If you want to use matplotlib day to day with xonsh we recommend to take a look into [xontrib-jupyter](https://github.com/xonsh/xontrib-jupyter) that could be used both in web-based Jupyter Notebook and in terminal with Euporia.

 ## Credits